vincentbosc/awesome-elasticsearch-search/README.md

-# awesome-elasticsearch
+# wonderful-elasticsearch
-Awesome Elasticsearch - A classified list of useful links to blog-articles/documentations.
+Wonderful Elasticsearch - A classified list of useful links to blog-articles/documentations.
 Inspired by the great [awesome-search repo](https://github.com/frutik/awesome-search), but focused on Elasticsearch.

 ## Topics